Zulu Movie Review

 Forest Whitaker delivers a powerful performance as Ali Sokhela, showcasing his exceptional range as an actor.
 With his intense and brooding presence, Whitaker immerses himself into Sokhela’s tortured soul, bringing a nuanced portrayal of a man struggling with his past.
 Orlando Bloom brings a refreshing intensity to the role of Brian Epkeen, capturing the character’s rugged charm and fierce determination.

-See also Iron Man Movie Review
+See also The Magnificent Seven Movie Review

 Supporting Actors